SlowpenScience/OLD_slowpen.science.github.io/content/people.md

 <br/>
 **Research projects**
 <a href="/projects#hrvb" target="_blank"> When can heart rate variability biofeedback join the clinical armamentarium?</a>
-<a href="/projects#automation" target="_blank">Automation in Sequential Testing: A commentary on Schönbrodt, Wagenmakers, Zehetleitner, and Perugini (2017)</a>
+<a href="/projects#automation" target="_blank">A fully automatised, transparent, reproducible and blind protocol for sequential analyses</a>
 <br/>
 **Geographical Location**
-Besançon - Grenoble, France
+Besançon, France
 <br/>
 <a href="/img/cv_Brice_Beffara.pdf" target="_blank"><b>CV</b></a>
 <br/>